 There is no single threshold or cutoff point for debt-to-income ratios.
 It can vary based on the type of loan you are using and other factors.
 With that being said, banks and lenders prefer that the borrower’s total debt ratio (including the mortgage payment, credit cards, car payments, etc.) does not exceed 50%.
 Sometimes the bar is set lower, at 43% or 45%.
 Again, it varies.

-The FHA loan program, for example, sets the bar at 43% for total debt to income (learn more).
+The FHA loan program, for example, recently set the bar a bit higher to 50% for total debt to income.
 But they also give lenders some leeway when qualifying borrowers.
 Mortgage companies can make exceptions for home buyers who have managed similar monthly payments in the past, as well as those with excellent credit and/or significant cash reserves in the bank.

 Translation: These numbers are just a guideline.
 Don’t be discouraged by them.
 Contact us with your questions.